tananobo/Udacity_problem_vs_algo/problem_4_explanation.md

-This cord sorts 0,1,2 numbers in list in order.
+This cord sorts 0,1,2 numbers in list in order. <br>

-Algorithm methodology: Just sorting from front to end and from end to front Time complexity: O(n) / Because traverse both "0" from front to end and "2" from end to front one time.
+Algorithm methodology: Just sorting from front to end and from end to front <br>
+Time complexity: O(n) / Because traverse both "0" from front to end and "2" from end to front one time. <br>
-Space complexity: O(n) / because only use original list (length n) iteself.
+Space complexity: O(n) / because only use original list (length n) iteself. <br>